Fastlane-LLC/xpayoff-docs/source/includes/_payments.md

 ## How to test
 - See section [Testing](#testing) where order type is “Send Payment”, this will give you an automated webhook response that replicates what you would receive in production.

+## How to cancel, limits

+- **Cutoff times** to cancel a send payment.
+After this, the money is in transit so we are unable to retrieve the funds.
+  - ACH, until 16:00 CST day requested
+  - Check, until 23:00 CST day requested
+- Use API routes under [Cancel Order](#cancel-order-request) or [Cancel Packet](#cancel-packet-request)